Coronavirus (COVID-19): social care staff support fund guidance

 The worker is unable to work because they have coronavirus, or are self-isolating in accordance with public health guidance.

 Provided that all the eligibility criteria have been met, the Fund can be accessed for a period of absence of up to four weeks.
-If after four weeks the staff member is experiencing long term effects of Coronavirus, (sometimes known as ‘long COVID’) and is unable to return to work, employers can apply to furlough the staff member for the remainder of the absence period.

 Where the Fund does not apply